JuliaSmoothOptimizers/NLPModels.jl/docs/src/tutorial.md

 ## Nonlinear least squares models

-In addition to the general nonlinear model, we can define the residual function for a nonlinear least squares problem.
+In addition to the general nonlinear model, we can define the residual function for a nonlinear least-squares problem.
 In other words, the objective function of the problem is of the form ``f(x) = \tfrac{1}{2}\|F(x)\|^2``, and we can define the function ``F`` and its derivatives.